Click here to learn about local plastic surgeons

 Choose a Board-certified Plastic Surgeon

-Plastic surgeons should be certified by the American Board of Plastic Surgery.
-Such board certification ensures that your chosen surgeon has had extensive training and is up-to-date on new technology and techniques.
+The best way to minimize your risks and maximize your satisfaction with the results of your arm lift is to choose a qualified plastic surgeon who is certified by the American Board of Plastic Surgery.
+Such board certification ensures that your chosen surgeon has had extensive training and is up-to-date on new technology and arm lift techniques.

 Arm Lift Cost

-The cost of arm lift surgery tends to comprise the surgeon's fee, anesthesia fee and the operating room fee.
-According to 2008 statistics from the American Society for Aesthetic Plastic Surgery, the national average for plastic surgeon fees for an upper arm lift was $3,953.
-If the cost for an arm lift is too much to pay at once, ask your surgeon about monthly payments.
-For financing options and tips, continue reading about Patient Financing.
+The cost of arm lift surgery includes the surgeon’s fee, anesthesia fee and operating room fee.
+According to statistics from the American Society for Aesthetic Plastic Surgery, the national average for plastic surgeon fees for an upper arm lift is around $3,900.
+If the arm lift cost is too much to pay at once, ask your surgeon about monthly payments.

 About the Reviewer of This Article

-Siamak Agha-Mohammadi, MD, PhD, is a board certified plastic surgeon in Orange County, Calif.
-He received his medical degree and completed his doctor of philosophy degree at the University of Cambridge in England and did his residency in general surgery, and plastic and reconstructive surgery at the University of Pittsburgh Medical Center in Pittsburgh, Penn.
+Siamak Agha-Mohammadi, MD, PhD, is a board-certified plastic surgeon in Orange County, California.
+He received his medical degree and completed his doctor of philosophy degree at the University of Cambridge in England and did his residencies in general surgery and plastic and reconstructive surgery at the University of Pittsburgh Medical Center in Pittsburgh, Pennsylvania.
 An expert in aesthetic surgery after massive weight loss, Dr. Agha-Mohammadi has published articles in many prestigious journals and is a frequent presenter at major medical meetings.